 If we’re ready and willing to do both, we can weather the stinkiest of storms.

 Did you enjoy this post?
 Make sure you don’t miss any others!
 Enter your email on the right hand side of my homepage, and you’ll be guaranteed to receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Facebook (What To Read To Your Kids), Twitter (@thebookmommy), and now Instagram (@thebookmommy), where I regularly post articles and updates on what my kids are reading to themselves.

 Review copy from Houghton Mifflin Harcourt.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!